softworkz/emby-wiki/Playlists.md

 * Limit
 * Fields

 Each playlist item will have a **PlaylistItemId** property.
-This property is required in order to remove the item from the playlist, not the library item id.
+This property is required in order to remove the item from the playlist.

 ### Adding to Playlists